weecraft/devcrates/README.md

 ## Thanks

 Thanks to read this project documentation.
+You can support this project by giving a star ⭐ to this repository.
+And for your special day, you can buy me a coffee ☕ by clicking on the sponsor button.